Swaeg/TouchCandy/README.md

 Sending pixels from TouchDesigner to Fadecandy

-UPDATE: This version does not work with newer versions of Touchdesigner.
+UPDATE: This patch does not work with newer versions of Touchdesigner.
 User Heljick updated the code, a working version can be found at: https://github.com/Heljick/FCDesigner